-a.
-Net investment in capital assets - consist of the historical cost of capital assets less accumulated depreciation and less any debt that remains outstanding that was used to finance those assets plus deferred outflows of resources less deferred inflows of resources related to those assets.

-b.
-Restricted net position - consist of assets that are constrained to specific purposes by enabling legislation.

-c.
-Unrestricted - all other net position is reported in this category.
+- a.
+Net investment in capital assets consist of the historical cost of capital assets less accumulated depreciation and less any debt that remains outstanding that was used to finance those assets plus deferred outflows of resources less deferred inflows of resources related to those assets. - b.
+Restricted net position consist of assets that are constrained to specific purposes by enabling legislation.
+At April 30, 2017, all of the amounts reported as restricted net position in the government-wide net position are from voted property tax levies not for General Fund operations. - c.
+Unrestricted all other net position is reported in this category.